katharsis-dev/OSCP-CheatSheet/README.md

 # OSCP-CheatSheet
-Basic Commands I used during my OSCP journey
+List of common commands I used during my OSCP journey

+If you want to read more about my experience checkout https://katharsis.dev

 Note:
 These notes are taken with Obsidian which can be downloaded here: https://obsidian.md/